Common Causes of Joint Pain and Top Natural Remedies

 For many people, movements the rest of us don’t even think about — things as simple as raising an arm of the shoulder or walking with ease — may seem like a luxury.
 Many people are dealing daily with limited joint movement and joint pain.

 Our joints are made from collagen-based connective tissue, and they are the mechanism that allows your skeleton to move.
 Think of your joints as the elastic super glue that ensures you can perform basic movement patterns.
 Naturally, this connective tissue eventually wears down due to factors like age and certain types of repetitive motions.

 The more wear-and-tear that your joints experience, the higher the risk of joint pain.
 Let’s take a look at the most common types and causes of joint pain.
-We’ll also discuss the some natural remedies that can help alleviate joint discomfort that you can try right at home!
+We’ll also discuss some natural remedies that can help alleviate joint discomfort, which you can try right at home!

 Common Causes of Joint Pain

 According to the Bone and Joint Initiative, over 2.8 million people suffered a sports-related injury of the joints, bones, and muscle tissues in 2012 alone.
 Whether you’re an athlete or you’re new to the fitness scene, here are the most common causes of joint pain.

 A joint sprain occurs when you stretch or tear the bands of connective tissue, also known as ligaments.
 This should not be confused with a strain, which is when you overuse or tear muscle tissue.

 For example, you can sprain your ankle during a run, but you can strain your bicep muscle during a dumbbell curl.
 A sports sprain most commonly occurs in ankles, because they are heavily used in all forms of fitness and daily activities.
 However elbows and shoulders are also at risk.

 Inside of your joint is a form of connective tissue called a tendon that connects the bone to the muscle tissue.
 Overuse of a particular joint can lead to irritation and inflammation, resulting in tendonitis.